-- 2.1.5.
-You must engage each Worker as an employee in accordance with all relevant laws, including by ensuring that: - (a) You comply with any relevant Fair Work instrument, and all WHS Laws and the Fair Work Act, - (b) the Worker holds any licence or registration that is mandatory for the performance of the specific work they will perform for You in Australia, - (c) tax instalments are deducted from Worker wages and are paid to the Australian Taxation Office (ATO) in accordance with Australian taxation laws, - (d) payment of superannuation for Workers are made in accordance with the Australian Super guarantee6, as defined by the ATO and legislated under the Superannuation Guarantee (Administration) Act 19927, - (e) Workers are provided with at least the applicable minimum rate of pay as well as their minimum entitlements under the National Employment Standards8 (NES).
-An enterprise agreement or other registered agreement or employment contracts cannot provide for less than the NES or exclude them. - (f) You comply with Your obligations in respect to workplace discrimination, under relevant: - (i) Commonwealth legislation, including the Fair Work Act and anti-discrimination legislation, and - (ii) State and Territory legislation, and - (g) Workers know how to report an issue to the FWO9 if they have any concerns in the workplace. - 2.1.6.
-Federal laws to protect people from discrimination and from breaches of their human rights are administered by the Australian Human Rights Commission10. - 2.1.7.
-Protected attributes with respect to discrimination may vary under State and Territory legislation.
-Refer to Your relevant State/Territory legislation for further information-refer to Table 5: below:
+- 2.1.6.
+You must engage each Worker as an employee in accordance with all relevant laws, including by ensuring that: - (a) You comply with any relevant Fair Work Instrument, and all WHS Laws and the Fair Work Act - (b) the Worker holds any licence or registration that is required by regulatory or licensing standards for the performance of the specific work they will perform for You in Australia - (c) tax instalments are deducted from Worker wages and are paid to the Australian Taxation Office (ATO) in accordance with Australian taxation laws - (d) payment of superannuation for Workers are made in accordance with the Australian Super guarantee, as defined by the ATO and legislated under the Superannuation Guarantee (Administration) Act 1992 - (e) Workers are provided with at least the applicable minimum rate of pay as well as their minimum entitlements under the National Employment Standards (NES).
+An enterprise agreement or other registered agreement or employment contracts cannot provide for less than the NES or exclude them. - (f) You comply with Your obligations in respect to workplace discrimination, under relevant: - (i) Commonwealth legislation, including the Fair Work Act and anti-discrimination legislation and - (ii) State and Territory legislation. - (g) Workers know how to report an issue to the FWO if they have any concerns in the workplace. - 2.1.7.
+Federal laws to protect people from discrimination and from breaches of their human rights are administered by the Australian Human Rights Commission.